mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Post-compromise security is provided between epochs by members regularly updating their leaf key in the ratchet tree.
-Updating their leaf key prevents group secrets from continuing to be encrypted to previously compromised public keys.
+Updating their leaf key prevents group secrets from continuing to be encrypted to public keys whose private keys had previously been compromised.

 Forward secrecy between epochs is provided by deleting private keys from past versions of the ratchet tree, as this prevents old group secrets from being re-derived.
 Forward secrecy *within* an epoch is provided by deleting message encryption keys once they've been used to encrypt or decrypt a message.

-Post-compromise security is also provided for new groups by members regularly generating new KeyPackages and uploading them to the Delivery Service, such that compromised key material won't be used when the member is added to a new group.
+New groups are also at risk of using previously compromised keys (as with post-compromise security), if a member is added to a new group via an old KeyPackage whose corresponding private key has been compromised.
+This risk can be mitigated by having clients regularly generate new KeyPackages and upload them to the Delivery Service.
+This way, the key material used to add a member to a new group is more likely to be fresh and less likely to be compromised.

 ## KeyPackage Reuse